Introducing the subject

 • I'm writing regarding your last email to Sarah Smith.

-We can also shorten these forms with
+As we have seen above, we can also shorten these forms with

 • Regarding + EMAIL/MEETING/CALL + PHRASE